 It is essential that the information on your LinkedIn profile is relevant and up-to-date to ensure hiring influencers get a current picture of who you are, your value, and why you would make a great addition to their company.
 Make sure your recommendations and endorsements reflect your current experience, skills, and/or accomplishments.
 Additionally, update your status by sharing content that you write or articles you find compelling, but avoid posting about activities that do not pertain to your professional life.

+Implement these tips to keep your LinkedIn profile from hurting your career.
 Remember, more people will view your LinkedIn profile than will ever see your resume, so make the most of it!
 Invest time in using this platform to serve your career in a positive way.